CaseyLabs/kcUtils/utils/kcSops/readme.md

 ### Configure `.gitignore`

-In your repo, ensure that files that contain secrets (such as `.env` files) are not accidentally committed, but do allow encrypted files (`*.encrypted.*`) to be committed.
+In your repo, add a `.gitignore` file to:

+- Prevent files that contain secrets (such as `.env` files) from being accidentally committed

+- But also allow encrypted files (`*.encrypted.*`) to be committed

 ```
 cat <<EOT > ".gitignore"